TLBTrung-222/url-shortener/README.md

 -   URL shortening
 -   Password protection for URLs
+-   Custom shortcode
--   RESTful API for managing URLs
+-   Specify expire date for certain urls
 -   Basic frontend for interacting with the API
 -   Environment variable management
--   Linting and formatting setup

 ## Known Issues or Limitations

--   The frontend does not have error handling.
+-   The frontend does not have error handling
 -   The backend does not have comprehensive test coverage.
 -   The password protection feature does not support advanced hashing mechanisms.
 -   The application does not support user authentication and authorization.

 ## Ideas for Future Improvements

+-   Use `react-query` for
 -   Implement user authentication and authorization.
 -   Add comprehensive error handling on the frontend.
 -   Improve the password protection feature with hashing mechanisms.